genenetwork/gn_server/doc/design.md

 the returned token also represents a physical disk directory and the name can be regenerated using the same input tokenid and user combination.
-It is a kind of storage that is persistent - though it may expire at some point.
+It is storage that is persistent - though it may expire at some point if the storage is not registered to be fully persistent (see below).
 Typically one token will be used for one analysis.
 That is why you can specify a projectid.

 The next step is to upload data.
 Upload some files in R/qtl2 format from http://kbroman.org/qtl2/pages/sampledata.html using